denten-books/plain-text/1-metaphor.md

 contingencies of interacting with bits and bytes, logic gates and magnetic traces.

-Bits and bytes differ from files and folders, pages and paragraphs in what they can do.
-The affordances of the physical medium differ drastically from affordances of the simulated one.
+We manipulate bits and bytes diversely from files and folders, pages and paragraphs.
+The affordances of the physical medium differ from affordances of the simulated one.
 The metaphorical substitution encourages readers to extend the facility they have with manipulating one sort of media (paper and ink) to another (screen and pixels).
 But what readers gain in facility, they lose in critical faculty.
 Alienated from the actual physical structures of information storage and retrieval, readers gain access to the metaphor alone.
-Thus we "turn the page" but in reality redraw the screen.
-We "highlight a passage" but in reality send information about the highlighted passage to a data aggregation service.
-We "share a book" but in reality assign a temporary license to another user.
+Thus we go through the motions of turning the page but actually redraw the screen.
+We "highlight a passage," an action that may also send information about the highlighted passage to a data aggregation service.
+We "share a book" which means really assigning a temporary license to another user.
+The structures of governance do not reveal themselves in the metaphor.
 Where did the text go? someone asks when downloading a paper from an online journal.[^ln4-nested] It is in your "home" I answer.
 But unless one of us is familiar with the material contingencies of file storage, neither has a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
 When confronted with the actual affordances of digital text, the user grasps for neutered metaphors.
 We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

 The metaphors of human-computer interaction conceal the structure of computation.
 Print offers a relatively static and stable medium for knowledge